The benefits of web-based applications

 What is a web-based application?

-A web-based application is any application that uses a website as the interface (the âfront-endâ).
-Users access the application from any computer connected to the Internet using a standard browser, instead of using an application that has been installed on their local computer.
+A web-based application is any application that uses a website as the interface or front-end.
+Users can easily access the application from any computer connected to the Internet using a standard browser.

-For example, most of us are familiar with Microsoft Word, a common word-processing application.
-Google Docs is also a word-processing application, but users perform all the functions using any web browser instead of using software installed on their computer.
-Web-based e-mail such as Hotmail is another common web-based application that performs the same functions as a traditional desktop application.
+On the other hand, Google Docs is also a word-processing application but users perform all the functions using a web browser instead of using software installed on their computer.
+This means that it is a web-based application.

-Most any desktop software can be developed as a web-based application.
+It is worth pointing out that almost any desktop software can be developed as a web-based application.

 What are the business advantages?